Uberspace/lab/source/guide_codimd.rst

  Using 'Node.js' version: '8'
  [isabell@stardust ~]$

-Your blog URL needs to be setup:
+Your URL needs to be setup:

 .. include:: includes/web-domain-list.rst